ixd-physical-computing/IxD-PhysicalComputing-22/Week-5/Serial-output-lab.md

 This week we covered Serial Communication - It's a lot of information to chew on, we'll resume next week to clarify and do more.
 Review the [week 5 lecture slides](https://docs.google.com/presentation/d/1SWo6lEEp1WgR5B6kxlWtKhT3AZTuQrvWmHjWDj5lxUg/edit#slide=id.g15f148ef1d0_0_0), and note any question you have.

 In class we did the Async Serial Output Lab I (pp. 11 - 21).
-We've added in more instructional materials, review the lab, and move on to try the Async Serial Output Lab II (pp. 22 - 30), where you'd send two values from the Arduino.
+We've added in more instructional materials in the slides.
+Review the lab, and move on to try the Async Serial Output Lab II (pp. 22 - 30), where you'd send two values from the Arduino.
 You can follow this guide:

 ### Async Serial Output Lab II

 **Arduino Side**

-Bill of materials: Redboard board x1, Breadboard x1, Pushbutton x1, Potentiometer (the small blue thing) x1, 10k resistor x1, jumper wires a couple
+Bill of materials:

+Redboard board x1, Breadboard x1, Pushbutton x1, Potentiometer (the small blue thing) x1, 10k resistor x1, jumper wires a couple

 ![schematic](schematic-bb.png)